AI and Earth Observation: Apply AI to satellite data for sustainability, biodiversity and climate adaptation

 Solution Providers

-Our 44 space-tech use cases come from official EU FIERCE service providers.
-For each meetup, we invite a selection of these service providers to participate.
+Our 44 Space Tech use cases come from official EU-FIERCE service providers.
+We invite a selection of these providers to each meetup and our accompanying webinar.

 CASSINI Hackathons